c-BIG/NPM-sample-qc/README.rst

 **Metrics parsing**

 Next, output files from each individual tool are parsed and combined into a single json file.
-This is done by calling MultiQC, a MultiQC_ plugin that extends the base tool to support additional files.
+This is done by calling MultiQC_NPM_, a MultiQC_ plugin that extends the base tool to support additional files.

 .. _MultiQC_NPM: https://github.com/c-BIG/MultiQC_NPM/
 .. _MultiQC: https://github.com/ewels/MultiQC